partysalat/monitory/README.md

 export MONITORY_DEBUG=true
 ```
 This will start webpack in debug mode and dramatically decrease compile time and increase development speed.
+Also webpack watch mode will be enabled, which will recompile your dashboards when you change them.

 ### Dashboard